How is the EU funded and what is the money invested in? Read on to understand what the EU long-term budget is and how it is decided.

 Before the ongoing long-term budget expires, the European Commission makes a proposal for the next one.
 This is used as a basis for negotiations by the European Parliament and the Council, which brings together ministers from all EU countries.

 For the next long-term budget covering 2021-2027, the Commission published its proposal in May 2018.
-Parliament adopted its position in November 2018.
-The Council still hasn’t made its negotiating position clear.
-Unanimity is required among member states to reach a deal.
-Any deal requires Parliament’s consent.
+Parliament adopted its position in November 2018, and reconfirmed it in October 2019.
+The Council still hadn’t made its negotiating position clear when the coronavirus pandemic broke out in early 2020.